Who we are

 Supporting genocide survivors, preserving memory & promote a world free of genocide.

-Ibuka USA was born out of necessity—to give survivors a voice in the United States and beyond.
+Ibuka USA was born out of necessity to give survivors a voice in the United States and beyond.
 Many survivors have faced not only the trauma of the genocide but also the challenges of displacement, isolation, and starting over in new countries.
 Ibuka USA provides a community and support for those now living far from Rwanda.
 We are dedicated to ensuring that the legacies of those who perished are honored through continued advocacy, survivor support programs, and public education.

-Our Vision:
+Our Mission

-Our members
+Our Members

 Ibuka USA unites diverse members who share a common mission of remembrance, healing, and justice, and we are grateful to have you on this journey with us.
-If you haven’t joined yet, we warmly welcome you.
-However, we do not accept individuals who have committed genocide or other crimes against humanity.

 Genocide Survivors